What you need to know about insulin resistance

 Metabolic Syndrome and Related Disorders 2019: Prevalence of optimal metabolic health in American adults: national health and nutrition examination survey 2009–2016 [observational study; very weak evidence] ↩

-One reason people may not be aware of this is the condition called TOFI, i.e. thin on the outside, fat on the inside.
+One reason people may not be aware of this is the condition often called TOFI by the lay press, i.e. thin on the outside, fat on the inside.
 This means fat is stored inside the abdomen, where it may not be very visible from the outside. ↩

 One definition of metabolic syndrome is as three or more of the following markers: